 The offshore operators offer their services to US players against the law and circumvent the rules of illegal transactions related to gambling via third-party processors or other methods such as Bitcoin.

-They typically accept players from all US states, which also includes those who currently don’t allow legal online poker—in contravention of the law.
-As a result, these offshore poker sites will f*ind it very hard to get approved for any license in the US.*
+They typically accept players from all US states, which also includes those who currently don’t allow legal online poker — in contravention of the law.
+As a result, these offshore poker sites will find it very hard to get approved for any license in the US.

 The bonus offers can be very ambiguous and there is no guarantee that the player funds are held in segregated accounts.
-Money transactions to US related banks can lead to plenty of problems when cashing out directly and even lead to criminal charges in some states.
+Money transactions to US-related banks can lead to plenty of problems when cashing out directly and even lead to criminal charges in some states.

-Large prize pools and promising looking bonus offers can be tempting as these offshore poker sites share a large international pool of players.
+Large prize pools and enticing bonus offers can be tempting as these offshore poker sites share a large international pool of players.
 The variety of different game types is also bigger.
 However, the bonus offers aren’t necessarily better than those by state-regulated poker sites.
 The terms and conditions for all bonuses can be altered by the offshore operators at any time without notification.

 In a nutshell, they don’t represent a safe choice by any means.

-Eyes On Regulated US Online Poker Rooms
+Regulated US Online Poker Rooms

 When looking for a regulated site, make sure to check for the certificate of the gambling commission on the website.